Adwaithasree/Telecom-Customer-Churn-Analysis/notebooks/README.md

 ## Analysis Notebook

-This folder contains the complete Jupyter notebook for the project.
+This folder contains the complete Colab notebook for the project.
 The notebook includes:

 - Data loading and inspection